 At our core, we understand that striving for excellence takes work and that maximizing human performance is about making consistent improvements daily.
 There is no quick fix.
 We know that following a science-backed, comprehensive human performance program works, and we stand by it because we have seen the real-world impact through data-driven results.

-A 16-week study performed by the Journal of Exercise Physiology on the impact of O2X’s training curriculum.
+A 16-week study published by the Journal of Exercise Physiology highlights the impact of O2X’s integrated training curriculum and methodology.

 The study found a major metropolitan fire department saved $6.3 million dollars from the program’s intervention. $4.7 M was directly attributed to reductions in two components: total injuries, and sick calls.

 Notable study impacts:

 The EAT pillar of O2X’s curriculum focuses on nutrition and fueling for performance.
 We cover three main areas when it comes to nutrition: quality, quantity, and timing of meals.
 Keeping these three things in mind will help you develop sustainable habits that target blood sugar stabilization, hydration, and the science behind fueling for optimal performance.

 Phd, Muscle Physiology and Biochemistry

 Former Major U.S. Army, All-Army Marathon Team

 Dr. Urso is an O2X Nutrition Specialist who regularly presents at O2X Workshops, and develops and edits O2X nutrition and conditioning based content.
 In 2013, Dr. Urso was named one of The 14 Most Impressive Women in the Military by Business Insider.
 She received the Presidential Early Career Award for Scientists and Engineers, or PECASE, the highest honor the U.S. government gives to science and engineering professionals in the early stages of research careers, for her research on cellular mechanisms of musculoskeletal injury and repair.